regionostergotland/CKM-mirror/README.md

   Repository: openehr_definitions
   Branch: master
 ```

+If you want to save files (and avoid some GitHub rate-limiting-related related "403" errors) you need to be logged in to github with a user account that has write permission to this repository, ideally before opening the ADL designer.

 ### Local-file-based tools
 If you are using Ocean's Template designer or other local-file-based tools it should be possible to either